mattjennings/svelte-pixi/src/routes/docs/guides/custom-renderer.md

 ## Rendering on Svelte Updates

 `Renderer` emits a `componentupdate` event whenever a svelte-pixi component is updated.
-You can use this to trigger renders only when Svelte updates occur.
+You could use this to lazily render only when Svelte updates are applied.

 ```svelte example csr
 <script>